Liens Stay With the House, Debt Follows the Person –

 Debt Follows the Person(s)

 When you and your spouse signed the loan documents for the house, you both committed equally to paying off the loan.
-If you are planning to divorce and your soon to be ex-spouse intends on keeping the house you both will continue to be responsible for the home loan you both signed years ago, until the house is paid for.

 If you are planning to divorce and your soon to be ex-spouse intends on keeping the house you both will continue to be responsible for the original home loan until the loan is paid off, either through a refinance or sale of the house.